Northern Cape Information | Conference Venues Northern Cape | Conference Centres | Conferences Northern Cape

 About the Northern Cape Province of South Africa

-The Northern Cape is known for its un spoiled natural beauty and is home to the Namaqualand region which is famous for its Namaqualand daisies.
+The Northern Cape is known for its unspoiled natural beauty and is home to the Namaqualand region which is famous for its Namaqualand daisies.

 Click here for Conference Centres in the Northern Cape

-The Northern Cape province of South Africa is mostly arid to semi-arid and only a few areas in the province receive more than 400mm of rainfall per annum.
-The western areas of the Northern Cape experiences most if its rainfall in winter, while the east receives most of its moisture from late summer thunderstorms.
-Many areas experience extreme heat, with hottest temperatures in South Africa measured along the Namibian border.
-Summers maximums are generally 30°C or higher, sometimes higher than 40°C. Winters are usually frosty and clear, with southern areas of the Northern Cape sometimes becoming bitterly cold.
+Mostly arid to semiarid, few areas in the Northern Cape receive more than 400mm of rainfall per year.
+The eastern regions receive most of its rainfall from late summer thunderstorms while the west experiences most of their rainfall in winter.
+Many areas in the Northern Cape experience extreme heat, with the hottest temperatures in South Africa measured along the Northern Cape and Namibian border.
+Summers maximums are generally 30°C or higher and sometimes higher than 40°C. Winters are usually clear and frosty, with southern areas such as Sutherland becoming bitterly cold, which often receives snow and temperatures sometimes drop below the -10°C mark.

 History of the Northern Cape